 Unlike CodeKit or Prepros, Squeezer isn't made for monitoring your entire project.
-Normally, with CodeKit or Prepros, the setup project looks something like this:
+Typically, with CodeKit or Prepros, the setup project looks something like this:

 - Via the GUI's folder structure, click on the parent Sass/Less file, JS file and set the output locations.
 Configure JS concatenation.